DansProjects-24/7-Segment-Display-PCBs/README.md

 # 7-Segment-Display-PCBs
-100mm Tal7 7-Segemnt display PCBs with integrated decoder/driver
+100mm Tall 7-Segemnt display PCBs with integrated decoder/driver

 # Where to buy
 The PCBs where manufactured by Aisler.